fraterrisus/walkthroughs/bards-tale-1/walkthrough.md

 - the rate at which your spellcasters recover MP, if they're outside
 - how often the game rolls for wandering monsters

-Ten-year-old me once got into a lot of trouble playing this game because he walked away from the computer while his party was hanging out in the streets of Skara Brae, and came back to discover that not only had hist party been attacked by some wandering monsters but several turns had passed and half the party was dead.
+Ten-year-old me once got into a lot of trouble playing this game because he walked away from the computer while his party was hanging out in the streets of Skara Brae, and came back to discover that not only had his party been attacked by some wandering monsters but several turns had passed and half the party was dead.
 Don't be like me; hit the Pause key (`T` on DOS) or at least go into a building if you're going to walk away from the computer.

 ## Creating Characters

 *BT1* comes from the school of "completely random" character generation: you pick a race, the game rolls random stats for you and offers you a choice of class based on the roll and the race you picked.
-But first, let's talk about the games attributes that define your character's abilities.
+But first, let's talk about the attributes that define your character's abilities.

 ### Primary Attributes

 All attributes run on a scale of 1–18.
 Only a few races can roll 18s at creation time, but every time you [gain a level](#experience-and-leveling-up) the Review Board grants +1 to one of your attributes at random.
 By the end of your game, all your mages and at least some of your fighters will have 18s in every stat.

-As is usually the case, primary attributes affect important secondary statistics, but in order to have any affect at all you need a very high attribute value.
-Fortunately, there aren't any penalties for low values, so the question is really how long are you willing to wait for good rolls at creation time, and how many times do you have to level up before you can take advantage of stat bonuses.
+As is usually the case, primary attributes affect important secondary statistics, but in order to have any effect at all it seems that you need a very high attribute value.
+Fortunately, there aren't any penalties for low values, so the question is really how long are you willing to wait for good rolls at creation time and how many times do you have to level up before you can take advantage of stat bonuses.

-**Strength (ST)** affects melee damage (17:+1, 18:+2).
+**Strength (ST)** affects melee damage.
 Important early on; less important later.

-**Constitution (CN)** affects the number of HP gained per level (15:+1, 16:+2, 17:+3, 18:+4).
-Unfortunately, it has no effect at 1st level.
+**Constitution (CN)** affects the number of HP gained per level, but has no effect at 1st level when rolling a fresh character.

-**Intelligence (IQ)** affects the number of SP gained per level, on the same scale as Constitution.
+**Intelligence (IQ)** affects the number of SP gained per level.
 Since casters only gain a base 1–4 SP per level, the bonus makes a huge difference early on.
 Over the course of the game, though, mages earn a lot more levels than you might usually expect, so the impact of IQ on SP won't be nearly as noticeable.

-**Luck (LK)** affects your Saving Throws (16:+1, 17:+2, 18:+3), which also means your ability to cast zap spells, run away from monsters, and avoid traps.
+**Luck (LK)** affects your Saving Throws which also means your ability to cast zap spells, run away from monsters, and avoid traps.
 Early on it's helpful for your party leader (whoever's in Slot 1) to have a high Luck.
 Later on it it's important for everyone because you'll be saving against magic effects more often.
 Rogues really want high Luck all the time.

-**Dexterity (DX)** affects your Armor Class (16:-1, 17:-2, 18:-3), which in turn affects both your chance of getting hit in combat as well as your chance to hit your enemies.
+**Dexterity (DX)** affects your Armor Class which in turn affects both your chance of getting hit in combat as well as your chance to hit your enemies.
 (Yes, this is a little weird).
 As a result, it's the most important primary attribute for your front-line fighters, especially early on.

 ### Secondary Statistics

 **Armor Class (AC):** As in many games, this is a measure of how hard it is to hurt you; lower numbers are better, following the tradition established by *Dungeons & Dragons*.
 However, a lower AC also makes it easier to hit your opponents.
 We'll cover this in a lot more detail in the section on [Combat](#resolving-attacks).

-AC starts at 10 and is modified *downwards* (lower numbers are better) by having a high DX, wearing armor, and various spell effects.
+AC starts at 10 and is modified downwards by having a high DX, wearing armor, and various spell effects.
 When you hit -10 AC (i.e. have acquired 20 points of armor, which is pretty easy for fighters), the game won't display anything beyond `LO`.
 Even hard-core aficionados of this game argue about whether or not the game actually keeps track of values below -10.
 It sure seemed like I had a much easier time defeating Mangar and his crew with "extra" armor than without, but that's anecdotal at best.

-**Hit Points (HP):** The classic measure of how healthy you are, or alternately, how far away you are from dying.
+**Hit Points (HP):** The classic measure of how healthy you are, or put the other way, how far away you are from dying.
 Depending on which version of the game you're playing you may see a column for "Hits" (maximum) and "Cond" (current value).
 If HP drops to 0 or below, your character dies immediately; see [Statuses](#statuses) for more on what to do if that happens.

 At 1st level, every character starts with 14–29 HP.
 When you [level up](#experience-and-leveling-up) you gain HP by rolling your class's "Hit Die" (see the [class table](#races)) and adding your CN bonus.
 Healing is hard to come by in the early game; see [Health and Dying](#health-and-dying).